cloveryabusame/haych-tee-emm-ell/README.md

 # haych-tee-emm-ell
-this website has all my goats on it
+this website has all my goats on it. and also 2 is mentioned. at the time of making this i wanted to go home file:///C:/Users/dinar/OneDrive/Documents/html/rekoko.html